Okay, many people ask me:

-Okay, so I don't just choose my AR-15, I have multiple things that I've incorporated into my home defense strategy that I've put into play beforehand.
+I don't just choose my AR-15, I have multiple things that I've incorporated into my home defense strategy.
+I've put a strategy together beforehand.
 My AR-15 is my preferred gun for home defense if it's within reach.
 I'll explain why in a bit.
 But first:

-The guns people use for home defense is a hotly debated topic that is filled with opinions on what the best gun for home defense actually is.
-To be honest, I usually have the opinion that the gun you've got access to is the best gun for the job.
-That being said, there is a hierarchy in my home, and yes I have more guns than the average person does.
+The guns people use for home defense is a hotly debated topic.
+To be honest, I generally have the opinion that the gun you have access to is the best gun for the job at that moment.
+That being said, there are tools that are better than others.
+That is why there is a “gun hierarchy” in my home, and yes I probably have more guns than the average person does.

 Home Defense Handgun:

 This is ConcealedCarry.com, not Shotgun World.
-So, it should come as no surprise that, as the editor of this fine publication, I own a handgun.
+So, it should come as no surprise that I own a handgun.
 Or two …

-Anyway, handguns are a way of life for all of us here at Concealed Carry, and I may or may not have handguns in various places throughout my house that are easy for an adult to get to if needed.
+Anyway, handguns are a way of life for all of us here at Concealed Carry.
+I have secured handguns in various places throughout my house that are easy for an adult to get to if needed.
 And, a handgun sits in my bedside safe with a few spares, loaded.

 For me, handguns still play a role in my home defense strategy but if I could choose between my handgun or a rifle, I'd choose a rifle.
 And if I didn't have a choice I'd take the handgun over nothing.